secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 [GitLab SoFi Flyer](https://drive.google.com/file/d/1kKZXeqwY96cHE4QpjrWjONSawwe-rkIf/view?usp=sharing)
 You’re eligible for an exclusive 0.25% rate discount* when you refinance your student loans through SoFi.com/GitLab, plus you could save big by locking in a lower rate.

-Refi with SoFi and you could:
+Refi with SoFi and you could
 - Save thousands with the member rate discount.
 - Lower your monthly payments or pay off your debt sooner with flexible terms.
 - No fees.

 ## 401k Plan